Jimmy Young (boxer)

 Jimmy Young (November 14, 1948 – February 20, 2005) was an American heavyweight professional boxer.
 Young was known for his awkward, defensive style and counterpunching.
 He was one of the top contenders of the 1970s, losing a controversial unanimous decision against Muhammad Ali in 1976 and earning a victory over George Foreman in 1977.
 Young fought many other significant fighters of his era, including twice outpointing Ron Lyle and losing only by a split decision to then-number one contender Ken Norton in a title eliminator in late 1977.
 Fellow boxer Bobby Watts was his cousin.

-Early life

-Jimmy Young was born in Oxhlahoma, Arkansas.
-He had 2 brothers and 1 sister, all whom he was close to.
-His father trained him from 9 years old where he developed his strange counter-defensive technique.

 Career

 Early fights

 An inexperienced Young was matched against contender Earnie Shavers in what was only his 11th professional fight.
 Shavers, who at that time had a 42–2 record dealt Young his first knockout loss, being his 4th loss.
 Young had tried trading blows and was caught early on by one of the division's hardest punchers, who was well known for his overwhelming early attacks.

 After this defeat Young went undefeated for the next three years, including a win over contender Ron Lyle and a controversial draw in a re-match with Earnie Shavers with many observers scoring the bout for Young.
 The improved outcome for Young was largely due to improvements made to his defense since his last fight with the devastating hitter.
 Despite Young's inability to earn a victory over Shavers, it was enough to earn him a title fight with the heavyweight champion, Muhammad Ali.